 Since you probably haven’t gone to the grocery store yet and are looking for breakfast, I recommend one of my favorite places, O’Neill’s Pub & Kitchen.
 I went here for breakfast more than I care to admit, haha!
 O’Neill’s is located right in the heart of the city, very close to Trinity College, Temple Bar District, and the famous Molly Malone statue.
 Having breakfast here will put you in a great location to explore the city for a few hours.

 What I love so much about O’Neill’s, besides the great food, is the layout and decor.
 It is the quintessential Irish pub- dark brown wood, leather couches and stools, fireplaces, a huge bar, hundreds of nooks and crannies with hidden tables, an upstairs seating area, and a great atmosphere.

-O’Neill’s is the perfect place to hide out in a corner and plan your day or to nurse your hangover from one too many Guinness’.
+O’Neill’s is the perfect place to hide out in a corner and plan your day or to nurse your hangover from one too many Guinness’ or Temple Bar cocktails!
 Or if you like, sit at the bar and make new friends.